agarcia-sal/pseudo-autoencoder/README.md

 - `cosmetic_timestamp_train` to the timestamp of the cosmetic run for the train split that `get_classifier_dataset()` will use to create the classifier dataset
 - `autoencoder_timestamp_test` to the timestamp of the autoencoder run for the test split that `get_classifier_dataset()` will use to create the classifier dataset
 - `cosmetic_timestamp_test` to the timestamp of the cosmetic run for the test split that `get_classifier_dataset()` will use to create the classifier dataset
+- `previous_timestamp_classifier` to the timestamp of the autoencoder from which to load in the decoder prompt from
+- `prev_iter_classifier` to the iteration of the autoencoder from which to load in the decoder prompt from

 Then, call `get_classifier_dataset(split='train')` to get the Pseudocodes-{cfg.classifier_version}-train.jsonl that the classifier pipeline will use to run.
 Call `get_classifier_dataset(split='test')` to get the Pseudocodes-{cfg.classifier_version}-test.jsonl that the classifier pipeline will use to score final results.